Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 * The carriage during Compelling Tribute quest vanishes upon immediate completion
 * Failing to Garrison outside of Fort Sungard causes Unfinishable Questline
 * Talking to Ulfric Incorrect Travel Marker to Fort Kastav

+1. No boss to kill for trouble in skyrim at Druadach Redoubt or Blind Cliff Cave
+* Sometimes quests can spawn for locations you have already cleared, or require another quest to be done first.
+Use console command to skip to the next stage

+{: .console}
+>
+> setstage cr05 20

+1. Upon entering Frostflow Lighthouse and finding the dead bodies, the related quest does not register.
+* Intentional - This is now a hidden quest.
+Manually looting the giant Chaurus provides you with Habd's remains which you can burn at the top of the lighthouse to complete the quest.

+1. Rebuilding the Blades cannot be completed.
+* Workaround: Use console to complete this quest.

+{: .console}
+>
+> setstage FreeformSkyhavenTempleA 40

+1. Refusing Harkon's offer means a new order doesnt start
+* Workaround  Force the quest to start using console commands.

+{: .console}
+> setstage DLC1HunterBaseIntro 20
+>
+> setobjectivedisplayed DLC1HunterBaseIntro 20 1

+1. Silus would not leave his house for me to go to Mehrunes' shrine for his quest
+* Workaround: Using Console commands to move him allows the quest to proceed.

+{: .console}
+>
+>Prid 240CE
+>
+>moveto player

+1. "Accept Jarl Balgruuf the Greater's surrender" objective during Battle for Whiterun (Stormcloaks) is stuck.
+* Striking the Jarl and then paying off the bounty may fix this.

+1. Valerica Refuses to enter the Boneyard
+* Caused by a bug which deletes the door references.
+Fixed temporarly by using console.

+{: .console}
+>
+> prid 02003B8E
+>
+> moveto player.
+>
+> This will teleport Valerica next to you, and she will resume to her correct pathing.
+As for Serana, just repeat the process but type prid 02002B74 instead.

 ---